jayshakti/MultipleDataCompression/README.md

 _2. De_Compressed file
 _3. Encrypted key

-To Delete these abobe 3 files use command
+To Delete these abobe 3 files use command:
 > ./clean